 Access Management Approach Analysis

 The methodology was applied to each approach within the project limits using the following analysis.
-Property owner input was sought on closure or relocation.
+Objectives at the methodology and collaborating with potentially affected property owners.

 All decisions to modify, relocate or close an existing private approach shall balance the needs of the property owners with the needs of the public and the highway system.